TipoftheHats/atem-compositor/README.md

 Specifically, the UI for SuperSources is not very operator-friendly.
 This program aims to be an alternative UI which smooths out some of the rough edges present in the official first-party ATEM Software Control interface.

 ## Features
-- Right now, not much.
-Work in progress.
+- All SuperSource box features of the stock UI.
+- Configure the X and Y position of SuperSource boxes using pixel values.
+- Size and position SuperSource boxes using one of 9 anchor points, instead of only being limited to a center anchor point.

 ## Planned Features
-- Configure Super Source boxes with pixel values.
-- Configure Super Source boxes with top-left anchoring, instead of center anchoring.
 - Configure Upstream and Downstream keys with pixel values.
 - Configure Upstream and Downstream keys with top-left anchoring, instead of center anchoring.